 - In the case of entities other than banking institutions, the penal interest rate is decided in case the customer delays the payment.

 Step 5: Post-Facto Analysis

 - This involves keeping an eye on the credit utilized by the customer, the level of repayment of dues, and the timeliness of repayment.

 - In the case of banking entities, such a job is done is by credit rating agencies who report the factors to the customers.

-- In the case of other entities, the management conducts a periodic review, evaluation of the credit provided and decisions are revisited for the credit terms.
+- In the case of other entities, the management conducts a periodic review and evaluation of the credit provided, and decisions are revisited for the credit terms.

 Techniques of Credit Risk Management

 - Credit analysis is the most rewarded mechanism in the globe for the management of credit risk.
-It basically involves collecting various sorts of information, evaluating & assessing the factors and deciding on the credit profile.
-It also checks the ability of the customer for repayment of the loan amount.
+It basically involves collecting various sorts of information, evaluating & assessing the factors, and deciding on the credit profile.
+It also checks the ability of the customer to the repayment of the loan amount.

 - Evaluating the market value of the collateral provided by the customer is another technique.
-Here, the entity asks for the independent valuation of the collateral security to be provided and its chances, quantification of deterioration in value over the period of the loan.
+Here, the entity asks for the independent valuation of the collateral security to be provided and its chances and quantification of deterioration in value over the period of the loan.

 - Reassessing the credit profile on a periodic basis is done by various entities as a compensatory measurement to evaluate further risk.